OfficeDev/office-js-docs-pr/docs/excel/custom-functions-architecture.md

 `AsyncStorage` can be used to store data from your custom functions and get data from your task pane code.

-You'll find a code sample using `AsyncStorage` in this [Github repository](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Excel-custom-functions/AsyncStorage) dedicated to patterns and practices.
+You can see a code sample using `AsyncStorage` in this [Github repository](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Excel-custom-functions/AsyncStorage) dedicated to patterns and practices.
 For more general information about `AsyncStorage`, see [Custom functions runtime](./custom-functions-runtime.md).

 `AsyncStorage` can also be useful for authentication.
 For more information, see [Custom functions authentication](custom-functions-authentication.md).